windingtree/lif-token/README.md

 ## New Token Methods

-Líf token is ERC20 compatible but it also has two more methods to allow the transference of data between users/contracts.
+Líf token is ERC20 compatible but it also has two more methods to allow the transference of data and execution of calls between users/contracts.

 ### transferData

 Transfer tokens from one address to another.
 ```
-transferData(address _to, uint _value, string _data) => (bool success)
+transferData(address to, uint value, bytes data, bool doCall) => (bool success)
 ```
 Returns: bool, Success of the operation.